CyExpats.com Logo

 Residency Guide

 For any EU/EEA/Swiss citizen planning to live in Cyprus for more than three months, obtaining a "Registration Certificate" (commonly known as the Yellow Slip or MEU1) is a mandatory step.
 This document serves as official proof of your temporary residence in Cyprus.
 While the certificate itself doesn't expire, it represents the first stage of residency.
-It is essential for working, setting up utilities, and other administrative tasks.
-This guide has been updated for 2025 based on the latest information from the Ministry of Interior.
+This guide has been updated for 2026 based on the latest practices from the Civil Registry and Migration Department, including the abolition of stamp duty.

 What is the Yellow Slip?
 The Yellow Slip (MEU1) is a Registration Certificate required for EU/EEA/Swiss citizens residing in Cyprus for over three months.
 It formalizes your right to live and work in the country.
 Crucially, access to the public healthcare system (GESY) with an MEU1 is conditional; you must be employed and paying social insurance contributions or have an S1 form from your home country.
 After five years of continuous legal residence, you can apply for a permanent residence certificate (MEU3).

 The process must be completed within four months (120 days) of your arrival in Cyprus.
-It involves preparing your documents and submitting your application in person at your local Immigration Unit, managed by the Civil Registry and Migration Department.
+It involves preparing your documents and submitting your application in person at your local Immigration Unit.

 1